edcyc/exercise/README.md

 # exercise

 After git clone, use the following command to create a set of EC2 servers as Docker hosts to host Docker containers of Wordpress and MySQL.
+The security key pair and security group are created in the process, too.
 There is a ELB created and load balance incoming request to Wordpress applications.

 cloud-automation.sh <app> <environment> <num_servers> <server_size>